mudgen/mokens-bug-bounty/README.md

 ### Moken Names Are Unique

 The `validateAndLower(string _s)` function converts a moken name to lower case and throws if the moken name contains any non-printing ascii characters or certain whitespace ascii characters such as \n or a space at the beginning or end of it.
 This function and the `tokenByName_` mapping are used to prevent any moken from having the same name.
 So all moken names are unique in a case insensitive way and cannot contain non-printing characters or unncessary ascii whitespace characters.
-Moken names can contain the space character between other characters.
+Moken names can contain the space character between other non-space characters.

 ### Mokens